BitsJayMehta173/Colour-Keyless-Transmission/README.md

 Initial Phase::(DAY1)(Of Release) Two Friends who meet each other wants to messege each other.

 They will share their QR code which has Language Book.
+(As Camera is not linked with any form of Network Safest way)

 Both Learns The Language.